 About Scott Stone

-Meet Scott Stone
+Meet Scott Stone, PE

 Scott has been very active in the local community.
 He is chairman emeritus and founder of the North Carolina Heroes Fund, a non-profit which raises money for military families who are suffering financial hardships.
 This organization serves a critical role within the military community for veterans attempting to transition to civilian life.
 Stone served as chairman of the organization for seven years and is still active today.